 - By Internet If you have Internet access, you may submit your proxy by going to www.proxyvote.com and by following the instructions on how to complete an electronic proxy card.
-You will need the 16-digit number included on your Notice or your proxy card in order to vote by Internet. - By Telephone If you have access to a touch-tone telephone, you may submit your proxy by dialing 1-800-6903 and by following the recorded instructions.
+You will need the 16-digit number included on your Notice or your proxy card in order to vote by Internet. - By Telephone If you have access to a touch-tone telephone, you may submit your proxy by dialing 1-800-690-6903 and by following the recorded instructions.
 You will need the 16-digit number included on your Notice or your proxy card in order to vote by telephone. - By Mail You may vote by mail by requesting a proxy card from us, indicating your vote by completing, signing, and dating the card where indicated and by mailing or otherwise returning the card in the envelope that will be provided to you.
 You should sign your name exactly as it appears on the proxy card.
-If you are signing in a representative capacity (for example, as guardian, executor, trustee, custodian, attorney, or officer of a corporation), indicate your name and title or capacity. - In Person You may cast your vote in person by attending the Annual Meeting.
-We will give you a ballot when you arrive.
-Even if you plan to attend the meeting, we encourage you to vote by Internet, telephone, or mail so your vote will be counted if you later decide not to or cannot attend the meeting.
-If you attend the Annual Meeting, you may then revoke your proxy and vote in person if you desire.
+If you are signing in a representative capacity (for example, as guardian, executor, trustee, custodian, attorney, or officer of a corporation), indicate your name and title or capacity.